The Best Date Night Restaurants In Los Angeles guide image

 Whether it’s the first or the 101st, this guide to date night has you covered.

 Dating is tough.
-First dates require the strategy of a war council, second dates are arguably even worse, and if you make it to a third one, you have to finally start telling the truth about your life.
+First dates require input from several close friends and a local astrologist, second dates are arguably even worse, and if you make it to a third one, you have to finally start telling the truth about your life.
 But what about the 20th date?
-Or the 'please god let’s not sit on the couch and watch HGTV again' date?
+Or the please god let’s not sit on the couch and watch HGTV again date?
 None of this is easy.
 But we’re here to help.
-Read on for our best LA bets for all-around dating success.

 THE SPOTS